 A quality gate is the best way to enforce a quality policy in your organization.
 Setting up a quality gate allows you to prevent any code that doesn't pass code reviews, from being merged into certain branches.

-- Enforce code quality consistency accros the entire project
+Enforce code quality consistency across the entire project

-- Ensure that new committed code doesn't introduce problems
+Ensure that newly committed code doesn't introduce problems

 Before to start

-Before proceed on creating a quality gate in your VCS for your repo, you must enable the Clayton Automation for your project.
+Before proceed with creating a quality gate in your VCS for your repo, you must enable the Clayton Automation for your project.

 Bitbucket requires approvals for the Pull Requests (PRs) from a different user than the author of the PRs.
 The quality gate with Clayton will fully work only if a dedicated connection user for Clayton is configured for your project.